oenayet/smaac_digit_recognition/README.md

 Introduction
 ------------

-This is the source code for an ASP.NET Web Api service using C# used for recognizing a digit in an image file uploaded to the service.
+This is the source code for an ASP.NET Web Api REST service using C# used for recognizing a digit in an image file uploaded to the service.

 Current Deployment:
 -------------------